Ash: I want to go back to the day my journey began, when I first set off from Pallet.

 Weather Dissonance: The crazy weather Ash and the others have to put up with on occasion is implied to be a result of Butterfree disrupting the weather patterns when he used Sunny Day in the middle of a rainstorm to save Charmander's life.
 Another possibility that gets suggested is that temperamental Legendaries are to blame.
 Given that some of the legendaries are genuinely insane (as shown in the segments with Aaron), this is entirely possible.

-Mewtwo causes a massive storm that threatens to wipe out humanity, but that was already canon.
+Mewtwo causes a massive storm that threatens to wipe out humanity and the Legendary Birds cause one even worse, but that was already canon.

-It's bad enough that in Chapter 38 (as of this edit the most recent chapter), Misty resolves an issue that originally took an entire episode without violence in a few minutes.
+It's bad enough that in Chapter 38, Misty resolves an issue that originally took an entire episode without violence in a few minutes.
 Ash dives for cover, and even when he gets out he still prepares for an airship crash or Legendary encounter or suchlike.
 Considering the chapter ends at Shamouti, which had both happen...